-2.7 Training and support
+2.8 Training and support

-SCC is committed to making sure that all users have the necessary and desired skills and training to enable them to use social media a safe and beneficial way.
+SCC is committed to making sure that all users have the necessary and desired skills and training to enable them to use social media in a safe and beneficial way.
 All staff should receive some training on social media before attempting to use any of social media tools available.
-Training is provided via Learning and Development - see mySCC for more information.
+Training is provided by the Communications Team, please contact: communications.team@suffolk.gov.uk to arrange this.
 Please remember to speak to your manager before booking any training course to ensure they understand what you are being trained on and for what social media account.
-Training can also be supplied by experienced colleagues or teammates, this peer-to-peer training can be very beneficial as it not only passes on knowledge of the platforms but helps maintain consistency relating to tone of voice used on the channel.
-If this training is not available, or the user still feels unsure about their role, further support training from the Communications Team can be provided.
+Training can also be supplied by experienced colleagues or teammates; this peer-to-peer training can be very beneficial as it not only passes on knowledge of the platform but helps maintain consistency relating to tone of voice used on the channel.
+If this training is not available, or the user still feels unsure about their role, further support from the Communications Team can be provided.